OctopusDeploy/blog/blog/2022-01/deploying-java-app-docker-google-azure/index.md

 You can find the web application repository on [GitHub](https://github.com/OctopusSamples/octopus-underwater-app).

 The repository is split into separate branches for different use cases.
-Use the underwater-app-java branch.
+For this post, use the underwater-app-java branch.

 ## Building and pushing to a registry

-You use the command-line to build the Java project and use gcloud to push the image to GCR.
+You use the command-line to build the Java project and use gcloud to push the image to the GCR.

 First, configure the gcloud tool to point to your PROJECT_ID:

     gcloud config set project <PROJECT_ID>

-Clone the java project repository that you'll use to build and deploy to Azure:
+Clone the Java project repository that you'll use to build and deploy to Azure:

     git clone https://github.com/terence-octo/octopus-underwater-app
     cd octopus-underwater-app